Convergence and Stability of Discrete Exterior Calculus for the Hodge Laplace Problem in Two Dimensions: Introduction

 For domains $\Omega \subset \R^2$ we prove the following results relating to DEC convergence and stability in~\S\ref{sec:convergence}.
-All of these are for a shape regular family of non-degenerate Delaunay triangulations, that is, for DEC regular triangulations. \begin{enumerate*}[label=\textit{(\roman*)},resume] \item Two versions of a DEC Poincar\'e equality are proved in Theorem~\ref{thm:PI}.
-One version is in terms of FEEC norms and the other in terms of DEC norms, both using orthogonality with respect to the DEC inner product. \item This leads to a discrete inf-sup condition for DEC that follows from the stability result proved in Theorem~\ref{thm:inf-sup-FEEC-norm}.
+(The planarity assumption is needed because we use FEEC machinery from~\cite{ArFaWi2010}.)
+All of these are for a shape regular family of non-degenerate Delaunay triangulations, that is, for DEC regular triangulations. \begin{enumerate*}[label=\textit{(\roman*)},resume] \item The DEC Poincar\'e inequality in Theorem~\ref{thm:PI} leads to a discrete inf-sup condition for DEC that follows from the stability result proved in Theorem~\ref{thm:inf-sup-FEEC-norm}.
 This is stated in terms of FEEC norm using FEEC harmonic forms. \item The stability result is used to estimate the difference between DEC and FEEC solutions for the weak mixed formulation of the Hodge-Laplace problem with natural boundary conditions for 0, 1 and 2 forms.
 This is the content of Theorem~\ref{thm:error-FEEC-H} which is formulated in terms of FEEC norm and FEEC harmonic forms. \item Theorem~\ref{thm:harmonic-comparison} proves a comparison result between DEC and FEEC harmonic forms. \item This allows for a stability result in Theorem~\ref{thm:inf-sup-DEC-norm} formulated in terms of DEC norm and DEC harmonic forms. \item An error estimate between DEC and FEEC solutions for the Hodge-Laplace problem are then proved using DEC harmonic forms in Theorem~\ref{thm:error-DEC-H}. \end{enumerate*}